Rich Strike: 2022: three-year-old season

 Rich Strike made his three-year-old debut on January 22, 2022, in the Leonatus Stakes over the all weather surface at Turfway Park in Kentucky.
 As had become his pattern, he was well back in the early running then made a late run to finish third.
 Reed later commented that Rich Strike had lost several days of training while in New Orleans for the previous race because of weather.
 "In the paddock he was a monster and he's never like that," Reed said.
 "He didn't run terrible but he just wasn't himself."

 He turned in a similar performance on March 5 in the John Battaglia Memorial Stakes, also at Turfway Park, this time finishing fourth.

-For his third start of the year, Rich Strike was entered in the Jeff Ruby Steaks at Turfway on April 2.
+For his third start of the year, Rich Strike was entered in the Jeff Ruby Stakes at Turfway on April 2.
 He was near the back of the field for most of the race but found an inside path in the stretch and closed well to finish third behind Tiz the Bomb.